scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 ### The Importance of Genuine Agile Management and Engaged Leadership

-To prevent this disengagement of managers, it is crucial to promote genuine agile management and engaged leadership.
+To prevent this disengagement of managers, it is crucial to promote genuine Agile management and engaged leadership.
 Managers should be encouraged to take on their management responsibilities and play an active role in the team's success.
 This involves providing a clear vision, setting goals, and defining realistic expectations for team members.